oicr-gsi/bcl2fastq/decider-bcl2fastq/README.md

-lane-splitting                           | Boolean | Option to disable lane-splitting (Note: --lane-splitting=false requires all lanes for a run be assigned the same samples or only lane 1 be assigned samples). [true] no-meta-db or no-metadata                | Boolean | Prevents metadata writeback (which is done by default) by the Decider and that is subsequently passed to the called workflow which can use it to determine if they should write metadata at runtime on the cluster [false] disable-run-complete-check               | Boolean | Disable checking that the run status is complete (see "--pinery-url") [false] pinery-url | String | Pinery service url to use for run status check (required if "--disable-run-complete-check is not specified) no-null-created-date                     | Boolean | Set the filter comparison date to "last modified" date if "created date" is null [false] force-run-all or ignore-previous-runs    | Boolean | (WARNING: use with caution) Forces the decider to run all matches regardless of whether they've been run before or not [false] ignore-previous-lims-keys                | Boolean | (WARNING: use with caution) Ignore all existing analysis (workflow runs and IUS skip) [false]
+lane-splitting                           | Boolean | Option to disable lane-splitting (Note: --lane-splitting=false requires all lanes for a run be assigned the same samples or only lane 1 be assigned samples). [true] no-meta-db or no-metadata                | Boolean | Prevents metadata writeback (which is done by default) by the Decider and that is subsequently passed to the called workflow which can use it to determine if they should write metadata at runtime on the cluster [false] disable-run-complete-check               | Boolean | Disable checking that the run status is complete (see "--pinery-url") [false] no-null-created-date                     | Boolean | Set the filter comparison date to "last modified" date if "created date" is null [false] force-run-all or ignore-previous-runs    | Boolean | (WARNING: use with caution) Forces the decider to run all matches regardless of whether they've been run before or not [false] ignore-previous-lims-keys                | Boolean | (WARNING: use with caution) Ignore all existing analysis (workflow runs and IUS skip) [false]